tivrfoa/tivrfoa.github.io/_posts/2020-09-27-1995-java-whitepaper.md

 ### No More Goto Statements

->As mentioned above, multi-level break and continue remove most of the need for goto statements.
+As mentioned above, multi-level break and continue remove most of the need for goto statements.

 ### Object Technology in Java

->To be truly considered "object oriented", a programming language should support at a minimum four characteristics:
+To be truly considered "object oriented", a programming language should support at a minimum four characteristics:

->
->  - Encapsulation: implements information hiding and modularity (abstraction)
+  - Encapsulation: implements information hiding and modularity (abstraction)
->  - Polymorphism: the same message sent to different objects results in behavior that’s dependent on the nature of the object receiving the message;
+  - Polymorphism: the same message sent to different objects results in behavior that’s dependent on the nature of the object receiving the message;
->  - Inheritance: you define new classes and behavior based on existing classes to obtain code re-use and code organization
+  - Inheritance: you define new classes and behavior based on existing classes to obtain code re-use and code organization
->  - Dynamic binding
+  - Dynamic binding

 ### Classes

->A class is a software construct that defines the instance variables and methods of an object.
+A class is a software construct that defines the instance variables and methods of an object.
 A class in and of itself is not an object.
 A class is a template that defines how an object will look and behave when the object is created or instantiated from the specification declared by the class.

+Subclassing enables you to use existing code that’s already been developed and, much more important, tested, for a more generic case.
+You override the parts of the class you need for your specific behavior.
+Thus, subclassing gains you reuse of existing code—you save on design, development, and testing.
+The Java run-time system provides several libraries of utility functions that are tested and are also thread safe.

+### Access Control

+When you declare a new class in Java, you can indicate the level of access permitted to its instance variables and methods.
+Java provides four levels of access specifiers.
+Three of the levels must be explicitly specified if you wish to use them.
+They are public, protected, and private.
+The fourth level doesn’t have a name—it’s often called “friendly” and is the access level you obtain if you don’t specify otherwise.
+The “friendly” access level indicates that your instance variables and methods are accessible to all objects within the same package, but inaccessible to objects outside the package.

 ### TODO CONTINUE ...